 This is the link provided by the merchant.
 It contains your affiliate id for tracking and commission credit.

 A company that provides affiliate program management to a merchant.
 The affiliate network brings merchants and affiliates together and manages the program for the merchant.
 Affiliate networks provide the technology for tracking affiliate activities and tracks the affiliate sales.
 They may or may not make the payments to the affiliates.
 Examples include Share a Sale, Clickbank, and JV Zoo.
+We have an entire section on affiliate networks and programs.

 Application Programming Interface.
 This is a set of tools that a software developer can use to integrate with.
 Examples include Amazon’s Product Advertising api that tools like Prosociate use to import products to your website.

 Another word for an affiliate.
-Also the name of Amazon’s affiliate program — Amazon Associates
+Also the name of Amazon’s affiliate program — Amazon Associates.

 Merchants approve or deny affiliates an affiliates access to their program via automatic approval or manual approval.